atharva-kulkarni123/Wanderlust-k8s-deployment/README.md

 ## 🚀 Deploying the Application

-Make sure your YAML files are ready for:
+Make sure your YAML files are ready to use | Considering the Docker images are already pushed to the hub:

 - `frontend-deployment.yaml`
 - `backend-deployment.yaml`